Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Zero-Inflated ACD Model

-\emph{Generalized autoregressive score (GAS)} models \citep{Creal2013}, also known as \emph{dynamic conditional score} models \citep{Harvey2013}, capture dynamics of time-varying parameters $f_{i} = (f_{i,1},\ldots,f_{i,k})'$ by the autoregressive term and the scaled score of the conditional observation density (or the conditional observation probability mass function in the case of discrete distribution).
-The time-varying parameters $f_i$ follow the recursion
+\emph{Generalized autoregressive score (GAS)} models \citep{Creal2013} capture dynamics of time-varying parameters $\tilde{f}_{i} = (\tilde{f}_{i,1},\ldots,\tilde{f}_{i,k})'$ by the autoregressive term and the scaled score of the conditional observation density (or the conditional observation probability mass function in the case of discrete distribution).
+The time-varying parameters $\tilde{f}_i$ follow the recursion